 Expect to see athletes from around the world participate in the opening ceremony for the 2018 Winter Olympics.

-The spectacle will happen on February 9, 2018, at 8 p.m. local time at the Pyeongchang Olympic Stadium in Pyeongchang, South Korea.
-Viewers in the U.S. can catch the action on NBC.
-This year’s parade is slated to run until 9:50 p.m. local time.
+The spectacle will start on Friday at 8 p.m. local time (6 a.m.
+ET) at the Pyeongchang Olympic Stadium in Pyeongchang, South Korea.

 A staple of the Opening Ceremony is the athletes’ parade, which features delegations from competing countries.

 If you’re trying to catch a glimpse of Team USA this year, it’s helpful to know how the order of the groups walking is determined.

 “Tradition dictates that the delegations parade in alphabetical order according to the language of the host country, except for Greece, which leads the parade, and the host country, which brings up the rear,” the International Olympic Committee (IOC) says.